paulpod/neuromanticsdotnet/source/portfolio/index.md

 {% endraw %}
 2019-20 / Seedrs
 ===============================
 As **Interaction Designer** I mostly worked on designing a mobile app for Seedrs users.
-I've used Framer X to make a number of high fidelity, deep prototypes as well as conducting user research to design the right thing.
+I've used Framer X to make a number of high fidelity, deep prototypes as well as conducting user research sessions to design the right thing.

 [![A few screens from the app](/portfolioimg/seedrs-app.png)](/portfolioimg/seedrs-app.png)

 * contributing towards a design system for Seedrs
-* redesigning and simplifying the payment flows
+* redesigning and simplifying the payment flows, reducing dropped transactions
-* reworking a login flow more appropriate for mobile native users
+* reworking a login flow more appropriate for mobile native users, reducing lost signups

 [![A screengrab overview of the framerx prototype](/portfolioimg/seedrs-app-map-thumb.png)](/portfolioimg/seedrs-app-prototype-map.png)

-~Link to the app prototype on request.~ long decayed to bitrot
+~Link to the app prototype on request.~ long decayed to Framer bitrot

 {% raw %}